-You will usually have to pay a transfer out fee which could cost up to 3% of your stocks and shares ISA balance.
+You will usually have to pay a transfer out fee, which could cost up to 3% of your stocks and shares ISA balance.

-Look out for transaction charges which may apply when you transfer your stocks and shares ISA to a cash ISA.
+Look out for transaction charges that may apply when you transfer your stocks and shares ISA to a cash ISA.
 This charge covers the cost of selling the assets your stocks and shares ISA has invested in.

-You cannot transfer a Junior ISA into an adult cash ISA or stocks and shares ISA.
+You cannot transfer a junior ISA into an adult cash ISA or stocks and shares ISA.

-You can only transfer to another Junior ISA or stocks and shares Junior ISA.
+You can only transfer to another junior ISA or stocks and shares junior ISA.

-The registered holder of the Junior ISA will be responsible for signing the transfer on behalf of the child.
-However, if you are aged between 16 to 18 years old and the Junior ISA is in your name you will be responsible for signing for the transfer.
+The registered holder of the junior ISA will be responsible for signing the transfer on behalf of the child.
+However, if you are aged between 16 to 18 years old and the junior ISA is in your name you will be responsible for signing for the transfer.

 Yes, but you may be penalised if your ISA is a notice or a fixed term account.

 For example, if you have a 60 day notice ISA you can give 60 days' notice and transfer your ISA without any penalty.

 If you choose to transfer your ISA without giving the notice you will be penalised by your old cash ISA provider before your money is transferred.

 Get a closure figure from your existing ISA provider to see how the penalty will affect your savings balance, then work out how much more interest you will gain from transferring your ISA.